romainsacchi/rmnd-lca/docs/transform.rst

 See EXTRACT/Import of additional inventories/Li-ion batteries for additional information.

 *premise* adjusts the mass of battery packs throughout the database to reflect progress in specific energy density (kWh/kg cell).
+The assumed energy density values are reported in the following file: premise/data/battery/energy_density.yaml.

 Run